 This is a known bug appearing from time to time while downloading the trial version of Mountain Duck.
 Please reach out to the Mountain Duck support to receive a trial license file.

 This error appears if you try to use a license key for older versions of Mountain Duck for a new major version.
 Registration keys are valid for the current major version at the time of purchase and for previous versions.
 To use the latest major version you will have to upgrade your license.
 Alternatively, install an older version of Mountain Duck from the changelog.

-This is a known bug in Adobe Acrobat Reader when opening documents from a network volume.
 As a workaround uncheck edit → Preferences… → Security (Enhanced) → Enable Protected Mode at startup.

 Adobe Documentation: Protected mode (Windows)